 There are many options for preparation, really (and tons of recipes available to spark your creativity).
 If you want to get the full benefits of whatever tea you’re drinking, though, resist the urge to add sweeteners.

-This is particularly true if you’re drinking tea for its blood-sugar-balancing properties or to support your weight loss goals.
+This is particularly true if you’re drinking tea for its blood-sugar-supporting properties or to support your weight management goals.

 If you want to take your tea drinking to a whole new level, familiarize yourself with the temperature at which each type and blend of tea should be brewed.
 Similar to wine, there’s an amazing level of detail here—and different blends from different regions will have distinct flavors and health benefits.